Our Verdict

 Our Analysis and Test Results

 The Crater Lake Hoody is a super stretchy, relaxed sun shirt with a feminine cut.
 It's made of 88% polyester and 12% elastane and features a hood, thumb holes, a hem cinch, and a zippered hip pocket.
+The fabric is thin, breathable, and dare we say cooling, making it a great choice for hot climates.

 Comfort and Fit

+The Crater Lake Hoody has a slim fit with a feminine cut.
+Our lead tester found the fit perfectly true to size, with a long length in the sleeves and torso for additional coverage.
+We also had several of our friends try on this shirt, and those who had extra upper body muscle or more curves noted that they might prefer to size up for a more relaxed fit.
 The soft, silky, uber-stretchy fabric is comfortable to wear — we love the feel of it against our skin.
-The amount of stretch it offers not only makes it move well, but also means you can use the thumb holes without the sleeves digging into your hands.
-Even our long-armed testers think the thumb holes are comfortable to wear for everything from biking to paddling, and they provide excellent coverage past your knuckles.
+The amount of stretch it offers not only allows it to move well, but also means you can use the thumb holes without the sleeves digging into the skin between your joints.
+Even our long-armed testers think the thumb holes are comfortable to wear for everything from biking to paddling, and the sleeves overall provide coverage well past your knuckles.

 Sun Protection

+While the hood fits easily under a hat (or over, since it's so stretchy), it doesn't have a taller neck in front or any way to tighten it, meaning it can come off in the wind or when running or biking.
 Very few of the hooded options we tested have a cinching mechanism on the hood, but many of the other models have taller necks in front to help keep the hood on, no matter what.
 The lack of a taller neck on the Crater Lake also makes this shirt just a little bit more comfortable to wear — though it does leave the front of your neck exposed.

 Breathability